THE PATH TO COLLEGE

 of our students are first in their families to attend college

-SAT points higher than national average for low-income students
+Higher scores on SAT than the national average for low-income students

 HOW OUR STUDENTS SUCCEED